Conflict and Cooperation at the U.S.-Mexico Border: A Very Short History

 The economic dimensions of geostrategic and geopolitical cooperation and competition are becoming increasingly important.
-Proposals will be accepted on: the economic sources of national security; security dimensions of industrial policy and trade relations; economic statecraft; economic instruments such as trade, investment, and sanctions to promote and defend national interests; the effects of economic actions by other countries and international institutions on a country’s geopolitical goals; and the use of economic instruments to produce beneficial geopolitical results.
+Proposals will be accepted on: the economic sources of national security; security dimensions of industrial policy and trade relations; economic statecraft; economic instruments promoting national interests; the effects of economic actions by other entities on a country’s geopolitical goals; and the use of economic instruments to produce beneficial geopolitical results.

 Global pandemics have consequences for economies and for security, as well as for the well being of billions of people.
 Topics in this category may include: emerging transnational health threats; incentives, policies, and technologies that foster international agreements on health protection as well as strategies to adapt to emerging global threats; security implications of global health threats.

 Nazim Uras Demir is a Ph.D. candidate at the University of California Irvine’s Department of Political Science.
 Uras’s dissertation explores the influence of contemporary asymmetrical trade interdependence on international conflict and cooperation.
 Alongside IGCC, Uras is a Smith Richardson Foundation World Politics and Statecraft Fellow and a UC Irvine Division of Teaching Excellence and Innovation Pedagogical Fellow.